-Applications submitted under this FOA are subject to the Office of Science Statement on Digital Data Management, published at https://science.energy.gov/funding-opportunities/digital-data-management/.
+Applications submitted under this FOA are subject to the SC Statement on Digital Data Management, published at https://science.energy.gov/funding-opportunities/digital-data-management/.
 Compliance with this statement is detailed in Part IV of this FOA.

 ACKNOWLEDGMENT OF FEDERAL SUPPORT